mrvladimir15/INS368L-IDS347L-KataRangeUI/README.md

 3. Verify the installation by typing this in the terminal:
     > python 3.9 --version

-### PYTEST:
+### INS368-IDS345-KataRangePackage 0.1:
 1. Open the terminal.
 2. In the terminal, type:
-    > pip install -U pytest
+    > pip install INS368-IDS345-KataRangePackage==0.1
-3. Verify that the installation is correct by checking that we have installed the latest version.
+3. Verify that the installation is correct by checking the package folder of the project in your computer.
-    > $ pytest --version

 ## How to install
 In order to install the application in Ubuntu, follow the next steps:
 1. Open the terminal.
 2. In the terminal, type:
-    > ./{installing root} $ git clone https://github.com/mrvladimir15/INS368L-IDS347L-KataRangeImprovement
+    > ./{installing root} $ git clone https://github.com/mrvladimir15/INS368L-IDS347L-KataRangeUI

 ## How to run
 To run the application:
 1. Open the terminal.
 2. Place the project installation directory in the console.
 3. In the console, type:
-    > python -v main.py **or** python -m pytest
+    > python mainUI.py